schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 Exercise 4.22.1: Modify the program shown in image 4.22.5 so that instead of blue the LEDs shine amber.

-Hint: remember how we learn, in previous chapters, to find the RGB codes of a specific colour.
+Hint: remember how we learned, in previous chapters, to find the RGB codes of a specific colour.

 ### Questions